projectriff/projectriff.io/docs/v0.4/invokers/java.md

 ## Creating a plain Java function

-You can create function using plain Java code, without having to depend on Spring Boot for configuration.
+You can create a function using plain Java code, without having to depend on Spring Boot for configuration.
 This requires some more work when setting things up.
 You need to create your own build scripts using either Maven or Gradle.
 There are no required dependencies but you can provide dependencies that your function requires.
 You can find an example here: https://github.com/projectriff-samples/java-hello

 When creating plain Java function your function must implement the `java.util.function.Function` interface.
 Here is the function from the above mentioned sample: